ivohartwig/rundgang2025/src/data/briefings/teachabe-machine.md

 ---
 id: teachable-machine-grades-1748958849
+title: Teachable Machine
+description: Using teachable machine to train an AI to recognize objects, sounds, or poses.
 ---

-# Project Briefing: The Teachable Machine

 ## Objective